Filipino-American art: Filipino American artists

-Another form of expression used to showcase Filipino American pride is the sense of art itself.
-There have been many eras where art shined.
-Eras like Surrealism, Cubism were made popular by Pablo Picasso.
+Another form of expression used to showcase Filipino American pride is visual art.
+Movements like Surrealism and Cubism were made popular by Pablo Picasso.
 Each era so different from the other because it depended on what was going on in history and how the artist himself felt.
-How does this relate to Filipino American Artistry?
-Like Picasso Filipino-American artist, Paul Pfeiffer created an art piece called “Leviathan” which is basically a painting that depicts many blonde wigs coming out of a frame.
+Like Picasso, Filipino-American artist Paul Pfeiffer created an art piece called “Leviathan” which is a painting that depicts many blonde wigs coming out of a frame.
 The hidden meaning to this art piece is that he wanted to show how having the western look/American look was a Filipino American’s dream, to look like the people on TV as well as be like them.
 Paul wanted to depict it like this because it shows how the wigs are everywhere but also is a metaphor because while people were so obsessed with being like the Westerners, Filipino history was never told and forgotten.
 America hid the cruel things they have done to the Filipinos.
 Picasso used his art to show how he felt at the time, and in each era he felt something different the same goes with Paul Pfeiffer he created in art piece that shows how he felt about Filipino American history.
-How he felt about Filipino Americans giving in to Western culture as well as the untold history of the Philippines.
+How he felt about Filipino Americans giving in to Western culture, as well as the untold history of the Philippines.
 There are many more artists as well as art pieces who empower the Filipino American.